Every year we see the same old scams, with new ones being added all the time.

 Linguists.
 How many accents missed and grammar mistakes can you spot there?

-The emails have convincing looking headings and logos of the tax office.
+However, they are not always given away by poor spelling or grammar.
+They also usually have convincing looking headings and logos of the tax office.

 The DGFiP (Direction générale des finances publiques) says that they would never ask for your bank or credit card details in this way and warns people to be vigilant and never to give any personal details by email.